 The experiment – the FCPA pilot program

-The “new” FCPA corporate enforcement policy & key changes
+The “new” FCPA corporate enforcement policy and key changes

 The revised FCPA corporate enforcement policy is designed to address some of the shortcomings of the pilot program.
 In announcing the policy, Deputy Attorney General Rod Rosenstein noted that one of the goals of the new policy is to provide “greater clarity” about the DOJ’s decision-making in connection with FCPA enforcement decisions and “reassure corporations that want to do the right thing.”
 Along these lines, the new policy has been added to the U.S. Attorney’s Manual so that, in Rosenstein’s words, it can be “readily understood and easily applied by busy prosecutors.”